mcgettrm/url_shortening_service/README.md

 - Improvements to prevent overuse of the URL (e.g. limiting calls from certain IPs).
 - Implementation of a redirect service for short URLs.
 - Allow users to submit a custom short URL.
+- Controller should return 201 when a new record is created and 200 or 409 when a duplicate is encountered and returned instead.